Book 2 Katherine Bay Romance Series

 The inference angered her.
 “Who the heck do you think are you?”

-Her unwelcome visitor put his hands in his trouser pockets, pulled out a cell phone and two shotgun cartridges.
+Her unwelcome visitor put his hands in his trouser pockets and pulled out a cell phone and two shotgun cartridges.

 Apprehension had Jenna’s gaze winging upwards.
 His lips thinned to a grim line, his grey eyes as hard as polished steel.